 Polly is the musical theatre specialist for Doorstep, serving as the coordinator and Lead Artist for all of the DAS (Studio Courses).
 She lectured at NW Kent College, and is a Dartington graduate, where she specialised in Balinese puppetry and dance.
 Polly is one of the 3 Doorstep Arts Co-Parents, looking after the core strands of our work & strategic direction.
 She leads the Participation strand.

 Mair coordinates the practical and technical elements of our Platform and Stories from Scratch strand of work, which includes producing the Doorstep Theatre Festival, as well as co-parenting our Stories from Scratch strand alongside Erin.
-She also takes a lead on all production-focused mentorship for young emerging artists and technicians.
+She also takes a lead on all production-focused mentorship for young emerging artists and technicians, including support for interns.

 Administration & Finance